NarwhalRoger/RosProject-2022-AO-and-LK/README.md

 6. It will start to create images in the folder the python file locates in
 7. Stop when you get enough images
 8. Run a program to convert these images into video

+For more details refer to the pdf document